 Cover up your chest and legs with pads or even thick cloths which can be reused at other times too.
 It is recommended to wear long-sleeved shirts or sweatshirts with hoodies alongside.
 In that way, you can avoid stinging pains from high-velocity guns.

 Depending on environmental variances, you might want to keep a bag of clothes to use as a backup at certain needs, in that way you can tackle the stingy pain and avoid having red dots all over your body.
 Be sure to use full cover gloves and baggy pants or sweatpants too.
-Find out what to wear for safety while playing paintball here.

 It is never too late to check up on all equipment and jamming issues in the paintball guns and hopper and wear clothes that match up with your surroundings which in turn gives you an upper hand in fooling opponents in combats.